ethantw/fibrio/README.md

 - [API](#api)

 ## Intro
-Fibrio helps manipulate server-side (Node.js) DOM text in complex nested structures.
+Fibrio helps manipulate text content in complex nested DOM structures over the server side (Node.js).
 The library provides classic string-like chaining syntax with an easy way to store and revert each modification.

 **Install:** `npm install fibrio`